-Oh Shit, These Were Some Good Beans And Kale
+Oh Shit, This Is A Good Beans And Kale Recipe

 Here's the world's fastest road to vegetable deliciousness.